wabbajack-tools/wabbajack/README.md

 ## Supported Games and Mod Manager

-If you own a game on this list on the Epic Games Store please get in touch on [Discord](https://discord.gg/wabbajack), so you can help us make Wabbajack support those games as well.
+If you own a game on this list on the Epic Games Store, and the store isn't listed as suppoted, please get in touch on [Discord](https://discord.gg/wabbajack), so you can help us make Wabbajack support those versions as well.
+This is needed, since the EGS has no public database of its game IDs.

 | Game                      | Platform              | Versions  | Notes |
 |---------------------------|-----------------------|-----------|-------|